javisar/ONI-Modloader/README.md

 --------
 * Injector: It injects the call to the modloader in 'Assembly-CSharp.dll'
 * ModLoader: The modloader itself.
-* Hook: Just a helper to generate IL code for the Injector.
+* OnionHook: Just a helper to generate IL code for the Injector.

 Examples
 --------
+• CameraControllerMod: Enable further zoom-outs in play and dev mode (taken from Onion patcher).
+• CustomWorldMod: Enables the player to user custom world sizes.
+Stand alone mod currently diabled, please edit the OnionConfig.json file for changes (taken from Onion patcher).
 * FastModeMod: Duplicants will build an dig very fast.
+• ImprovedGasColourMod: Replaces the oxygen overly with gas colors.
+Also visualizes the density (taken from Onion patcher, modified).
+• MaterialColor: Adds an overlay option to visualize what a building is made of (taken from Onion patcher).
 * SensorsMod: It modifies some ranges y automation sensors (taken from Onion patcher).
 * SpeedControlMod: Overwrites the method SpeedControlScreen.OnChange.
 Fast Speed set to behave like Ultra Speed in debug mode.
 * Patches: Some incomplete tests.